bacover/OpenVINOInstall/PAC_Install_2018R5.md

-# OpenVINO 2018R5 Install Guide for the Intel® Programmable Acceleration Card with Intel Arria® 10 GX FPGA on CentOS
+# Configuration Guide for OpenVINO 2018R5 and the Intel® Programmable Acceleration Card with Intel Arria® 10 GX FPGA on CentOS